- Mary B. Marcy

 During her tenure, Marcy was invited by the State of California’s Chief Service Officer to lead an effort to develop an innovative statewide program designed to help students pay for college through public service.
-The pilot Civic Action Fellowship is due to launch in fall 2020 with a coalition of public and independent universities led by Dominican.
+The Civic Action Fellowship launched in fall 2020 with a coalition of public and independent universities led by Dominican.

 Presentations and Publications

 Marcy is a recognized leader in the subjects of higher education, governance, change management, and small college innovation.
 Her book, The Small College Imperative: Models for Sustainable Futures, was released by Stylus Publishing in 2020 and was named one of the 2020 Top 10 books on higher education in Forbes.
 She has given a wide range of presentations and published extensively on the issues facing the academy, the future of higher education, and student success.
 She is regularly quoted in the media related to her research and initiatives, including The Wall Street Journal, The Washington Post, Times Higher Education, The San Francisco Chronicle, NPR, The Chronicle of Higher Education, and Inside Higher Education.

 Prior to Joining Dominican

 President Marcy served as Provost of Bard College at Simon’s Rock and Vice President at Bard College from 2004 until 2011.
-Previous to her leadership at Bard, she worked in both public and private institutions of higher education, including a grant-funded Project on the Future of Higher Education.
+Prior to her leadership at Bard, she worked in both public and private institutions of higher education, including a grant-funded Project on the Future of Higher Education.

 University of Oxford, DPhil, Political Science